 Anyone can celebrate International Day for Tolerance whether in schools, offices, associations.
 Below are some simple ideas that may inspire you to reflect and give more meaning to the occasion.

 - Celebrate together with your community.
 Getting together with your neighbors, co-workers and you might be surprised at how diverse the group is.
 Try to get to know more about them, through music, dances, and arts to showcase their cultural influences.
-If budget allows, organize a concert and cultural fest to bring together a range of a diverse groups.
+If budget allows, organize a concert and cultural fest to bring together a range of diverse groups.

 - Say No to Violence.
 Agree to disagree and learn to respect the person whose thoughts and ideas you don’t agree with.
 Fighting and causing vicious acts won’t solve any issues.

 - Showcase Diversity.
 Just like animals and plants, we humans will not be able to survive if we are all the same.
 Our diversity is what makes life colorful and unique.
 Think of projects you can do in your school that can showcase the valuable benefits of adapting the spirit of tolerance in embracing world cultures.

 - Get into Sports.
 Any sports activity develops camaraderie and sportsmanship.
 Invite some of your foreign friends over a game of basketball or volleyball and see unity happen.